How Effective Is Physiotherapy Treatment for Bell’s palsy?

 • Drooling

-• A feeling of facial drooping and unable to make facial expressions such as smiling or closing your eye
+• A feeling of facial drooping and inability to make facial expressions such as smiling or closing your eye

 • Difficulty in speaking clearly with particular pronunciation

-If you are at all worried that you or another may be experiencing a stroke or mini-stroke think FAST (this stands for Facial drooping, Arm weakness, Speech difficulties and Time to ring the emergency services).
+If you are worried that you or another may be experiencing a stroke or mini-stroke, think FAST (this stands for Facial drooping, Arm weakness, Speech difficulties and Time to ring the emergency services).

 Who is affected by Bell's palsy?